What is a Colloid?

 These multiple enclaves floating among the greater area that is the city-state gives rise to this theory – Singapore is a colloid.

-Fusion in the food
+Culinary Fusion in Singapore

 The founder father of Singapore, Lee Kuan Yew, always touted the multiracial state, where many languages and ethnicities coexisted in harmony.
 While I think the effect is much more muted than he declares, it still is a relatively happy society, where many cultures exist together.
 There is no better manifestation of this than its food